velascoandres/nestjs-auth-simple-boilerplate/README.md

 - Replace `bl_pg_password` with the password for your PostgreSQL database.
 - Replace `localhost:4848` with the host and port of your PostgreSQL database.
 - Replace `bl_pg_local_db` with the name of your PostgreSQL database.

-> If you modified these values make sure to changes in the docker-compose file if you want to use it.
+> If you modify these values ​​make sure to change too at the docker-compose.yaml file

 #### POSTGRES_TEST_URL
 - Replace `test_user` with the username for your test PostgreSQL database.